Mogden Sewage Treatment Works: Technical approach

 Initially, after approximately 25 days at Mogden, sludge was piped to settling ponds at the Perry Oaks Sludge Treatment Works near Heathrow Airport.
 In 1989 the Perry Oaks site was closed and the land reclaimed for Heathrow Terminal 5 with new sludge dewatering provided at nearby Iver South.

 There is a plant for dosing the effluent with hydrogen peroxide before the outfall pipes.
 This is operated on the instruction of the Environment Agency if the stormtanks are overflowing and discharging into the effluent channel.
 The peroxide prevents low oxygen conditions developing in the tidal sections of the river that receive the flows.
 During dry weather with low flows the effluent from Mogden can constitute the main part of the flow in the river.

-There is also an effluent oxygenation plant under construction, due to be commissioned 2020.
-This consists of an array of aerators that can be lowered into the effluent channel to increase the dissolved oxygen levels in the effluent.
+An effluent oxygenation plant was under construction in the late 2010s, consisting of an array of aerators that can be lowered into the effluent channel to increase the dissolved oxygen levels in the effluent.
 This would only operate during very dry weather to ensure that when flows in the river Thames are low oxygen levels in the Upper Thames Tideway are kept high enough to encourage salmonid migrations and ensure a healthy aquatic ecosystem.
 This will be the first such effluent aeration plant in the UK.

+Finances

+Mogden is the namesake of the Mogden formula, used to estimate the cost of wastewater treatment.

 Environmental complaints

-The Mogden works discharge effluent at Isleworth Ait, on the Tideway which is the western half of the Thames Estuary, centred on London's centre.
+The Mogden works discharges effluent at Isleworth Ait, on the Tideway which is the western half of the Thames Estuary, centred on London's centre.
 Between 1956 and the completion of an expansion in 1962, some of this had not received secondary treatment.
 Also during heavy rain, the plant was sometimes overwhelmed and released untreated sewage into the river; in summer 2011, 200,000 tonnes of untreated sewage from Mogden contributed to a large fish kill.
 Nearby residents have also complained about odour: the Borough of Hounslow served an odour abatement notice on Thames Water in 2001, and in 2011 complainants won a court judgement that the company had failed since 1990 to adequately manage odour and thereby violated human rights; £19,000 in damages to ten people were assessed.

 In January 2022 a report published by the Environmental Audit Committee found that Mogden discharged enough sewage to fill 400 Olympic-sized swimming pools on 3 and 4 October 2020.
 It added that during the whole of 2020, 3.5 billion litres of untreated sewage entered the Thames from Mogden - seven times as much as was dumped in 2016.

-Mogden formula

-The plant gives its name to a formula.
-It calculates cost as a combination (coefficients) of volume, strength in terms of normal treatment oxidation demand and the suspended solids proportion.
-Applicable to the whole works, it also approximates the cost for tested industrial waste water that may, if treatable, be lawfully sent to a regular sewage works.
+Thames Water's 2025 documentary Thames Water: Inside the Crisis features Mogden employees talking about inadequate investment on maintenance and equipment upgrades making it difficult to prevent sewage discharges.